 But you don’t have to enroll your kid to a special yoga class for kids.
 The internet is riddled with the best kids yoga DVDs.
 Take a look at the roundup below for some suggestions.

 Looking for the best kids yoga DVD?
-Here’s a short roundup of our top three choices:
+Here’s a short roundup of our top yoga DVDs for children:

 Once Upon A Mat is an interactive one-on-one yoga experience.
 The DVD features certified yoga trainer, Jessie, as she engages your child in a fantastical yoga story.